geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 **Tomsa** [00:17:29]
 I haven't done any benchmarks, but it runs more tests than Clang.
 For example, I was looking right now at the test transformer, and it does it in twice the speed as Clang.
-It's still a lot slower than LLVM, but...
+It's still a lot slower than LLVM, but..
 So there's no optimizations.
 There's no register coalescing.
 Everything has to move to registers.
-In x86, a lot of the instructions don't need...  all the operands to be registers.
+In x86, a lot of the instructions don't need..  all the operands to be registers.
 So if we took that into account, there would be a lot less register pressure and a lot less moves.
 But it doesn't do any of that because it's already 200 lines.
 And so I just went for the least amount of lines possible.